Estimated reading time: 6 minutes

-As a nation we are getting better and better at looking after our pets.
-With improvements in the food we feed them, a better understanding of preventative health care, and advances in the treatment of diseases, our beloved pets are living longer and longer.
-It is very common for owners to notice that their dogs are ‘slowing down’ or ‘getting a little thinner’ and assume that this is just a normal change that occurs with old age.
-In reality many of the changes that are noticed can be early signs of certain diseases.
-Many of these diseases can be effectively managed and treated with proper veterinary advice, giving our well loved senior-citizen pets a great quality of life.
+As a nation, we are improving at looking after our pets.
+With improvements in the food we feed them, a better understanding of preventative health care, and advances in treating diseases, our beloved pets are living longer and longer.
+It is common for owners to notice that their dogs are ‘slowing down’ or ‘getting a little thinner and assume that this is just a normal change that occurs with old age.

-Although it may be slightly unfair to expect your 12 year old springer spaniel to be quite as hyper-excitable as they were when they were 6 months old, if they have slowed down it may not necessarily be just due to age.
-Especially if they still circle the house with excitement when they see the lead, but then seem to struggle with their usual lap of the local park.
+Although it may be slightly unfair to expect your 12-year-old springer spaniel to be quite as hyper-excitable as they were when they were 6 months old, if they have slowed down, it may not necessarily be due to age.
+Especially if they still circle the house with excitement when they see the lead but then seem to struggle with their usual lap of the local park.
 Some of the conditions that this may be a sign of are:

-- Arthritis – Sometimes pets are not obviously limping with this condition, it may be as subtle as them turning around mid way through the walk to want to go back home.
-You may also see that they are stiff when they rise from a long sleep, or seem to take a long time to get settled to go to sleep.
+Sometimes, pets are not limping with this condition.
+It may be as subtle as turning around mid-way through the walk to want to return home.
+You may also see that they are stiff when they rise from a long sleep or seem to take a long time to get settled to go to sleep.

-- Heart disease – If you were suddenly struggling with your usual exercise, or feeling more breathless than normal on a walk you would go straight to the doctor.
-Unfortunately our pets cannot tell us this is happening, so if your dog seems less energetic when out for walks it is important they are checked over in-case they have developed a problem with their heart
+If you were suddenly struggling with your usual exercise or feeling more breathless than normal on a walk, you would go straight to the doctor.
+Unfortunately, our pets cannot tell us this is happening, so if your dog seems less energetic when out for walks, it is important that they are checked over in case, they have developed a heart condition.

-Dropping a few pounds is often considered a good thing for many overweight pets (and people!) but if your dog is loosing weight it is important to make sure there is not a reason for this.
-They may loose weight quickly (which is normally easy to spot), or slowly (this is much harder to appreciate when you see your pet every day.)
-If your pet is loosing weight it is important that they have further investigations as this could be a sign of many different problems, however some of the most common are:
+Dropping a few pounds is often considered a good thing for many overweight pets (and people!), but if your dog is losing weight, it is important to make sure there is not a reason for this.
+They may lose weight quickly (which is normally easy to spot) or slowly (this is much harder to appreciate when you see your pet every day.)
+If your pet is losing weight, it is important that they have further investigations, as this could be a sign of many different problems.
+However, some of the most common are:

 - Kidney disease